 Top Tip: Don’t be afraid to go with your instinct – if it sounds good from the customers perspective and meets the compliance requirements then it probably is good.

-For more resources on Quality Assurance, employee engagement, coaching and feedback and other CX topics, head over to the Resources page.
+For more resources on Quality Assurance, employee engagement, coaching and feedback and other CX topics, head over to the Knowledge Hub page.